abhikoreti/GeoMapper/README.md

-# Remote Sensing Image Classification
+# GeoMaqpper

 This project is a Flask web application for classifying remote sensing images using a pre-trained MobileNetV2 model.
 Users can upload an image, and the application will classify it according to one of the classes from the UC Merced Land Use Dataset.
+This is a personal project to show case my M.Tech thesis work on remote sensing image classification.

 ## Project Structure